Furnace Repair Checklist

 - Ensure the switch is set to “heat” instead of “off” or “cool.”

 - Make sure the program is showing the correct day and time and is scheduled to “run.”
 If you’re having problems overriding the program, adjust the temperature by using the up/down arrows and pressing the “hold” button.
-This will force the heat to start if thermostat programming is causing trouble.
+This will cause the furnace to start if thermostat is causing trouble.

 - Set the temperature setting to 5 degrees above the temperature of the room.